AzureCosmosDB/banking-multi-agent-workshop/python/workshop/Module-00.md

    azd up
    ```

 This step will take approximately 10-15 minutes.

-> [!IMPORTANT]
-> If you encounter any errors during the deployment, rerun `azd up` to continue the deployment from where it left off.
-This will not create duplicate resources, and tends to resolve most issues.
+If you encounter an error during step, first rerun `azd up`.
+This tends to correct most errors.

 When the resources are finally deployed, you will see a message in the terminal like below: